 Additionally, most ad networks use ads that automatically re-size themselves on mobile, much in the same way that our website layouts do.

 Admittedly, the most important thing when it comes to working with responsive layouts is to make sure the “front end” — in other words, the parts of the website that readers and visitors see — looks crisp and clean on all devices.

 However, it is also important to make sure the Admin Dashboard is adapted for mobile so that your staff is able to easily manage and maintain the website from the palm of their hand.

 Our engineers have made several tweaks over the past few years to make the admin dashboard more mobile-friendly.

 4. iOS and Android Applications

 Our-Hometown, Inc. also offers custom-made iOS and Android Applications for newspapers on our platform!
-Given the mobile traffic numbers, a mobile application seems like a no brainer!
+Given the mobile traffic numbers, a mobile application seems like a no-brainer!

 If you think your readers could benefit from a downloadable mobile application, click here to learn more about our iOS and Android Apps.

-We’re always looking for ways to improve our platform, both on desktop and mobile; so if you have any suggestions or complains, drop us a line at firstname.lastname@example.org and we’ll address your concerns as soon as possible!
+We’re always looking for ways to improve our platform, both on desktop and mobile; so if you have any suggestions or complaints, drop us a line at firstname.lastname@example.org and we’ll address your concerns as soon as possible!